mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Peter Thiel with Blake Masters - Zero to One: Notes on Start-Ups, or How to Build the Future\*
 * Joshua Cooper Ramo - The Seventh Sense

-## Computer science and software engineering
+## Computer science & software engineering
-* Betsy Beyer et. al. - Site Reliability Engineering: How Google Runs Production Systems\*
-* Brendan Burns - Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services
+* Brendan Burns - Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services Growth and Change
 * Martin Fowler et al. - Patterns of Enterprise Application Architecture
 * Brendan Gregg - Systems Performance: Enterprise and the Cloud
 * Hunt & Thomas - The Pragmatic Programmer
 * Martin Kleppmann - Designing Data-Intensive Applications\*
-* Will Larson - An Elegant Puzzle: Systems of Engineering Management
 * Sussman, Abelson & Sussman - Structure and Interpretation of Computer Programs\*

 ## Design
 * Jessica Helfand - The Invention of Desire
 * Edward Tufte - The Visual Display of Quantitative Information\*
 * Edward Tufte - Visual Explanations: Images and Quantities, Evidence and Narrative\*

+## Engineering management
+* Betsy Beyer et. al. - Site Reliability Engineering: How Google Runs Production Systems\*
+* Camille Fournier - The Manager's Path: A Guide For Tech Leaders Navigating
+* Will Larson - An Elegant Puzzle: Systems of Engineering Management
+* Michael Lopp - Managing Humans

 ## Finance
 * Taylor Larimore et. al. - The Boglehead's Guide to Investing